dice-roller/documentation/docs/contributing/readme.md

 #### Branching model

 We use the [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 This means that there is always a `main` branch and a `develop` branch, and there may be other branches that follow the git-flow naming conventions.

 * The `main` branch is the current latest release, and should _only be modified when making a release_.
 * The `develop` branch is where all the fun happens, and where we can work and make our changes (Although these should generally be done on a feature branch).

 #### Commit messages

 * Use the present tense (e.g. "Add feature" not "Added feature").
 * Use the imperative mood (e.g. "Enhance fudge die rolls" not "Enhances fudge die rolls").
-* Limit the first line to 72 characters or less.
+* Limit the first line to 72 characters or fewer.
 * Reference relevant ticket numbers after the first line.

 ### JavaScript style guide

 All JavaScript must adhere to the [Airbnb standard style](https://airbnb.io/javascript/).
 This is to make sure that the code is readable and more maintainable for everyone.

 We use [ESLint](https://eslint.org/) to ensure that the syntax is correct and meets the standards.